High-Protein Cottage Cheese Cookie Dough (Gluten-Free)

 Instructions

-• Mix the cottage cheese, almond butter, maple syrup, vanilla extract, almond extract, and salt in a blender, food processor, or, my favorite, the chopper cup with my immersion blender.
-Blend until smooth and creamy.
+• Mix 1 cup cottage cheese, 2 tablespoons almond butter, 2 tablespoons maple syrup, 1 teaspoon vanilla extract, ¼ teaspoon almond extract, and a pinch of salt in a blender, food processor, or the chopper cup of an immersion blender.
+Blend until smooth and creamy with no visible cottage cheese curds.

 • Pour the cottage cheese mixture into a medium-sized mixing bowl.
-Add the almond flour, oat flour, and protein powder.
-Stir with a spatula until well-combined.
+Add ½ cup almond flour, ¼ cup oat flour, and 1 scoop (approximately ¼ cup) vanilla protein powder.
+Stir with a spatula until well combined.
+The mixture should resemble cookie dough and hold together well.

 Video